nbury/Robotics-Setup/README.md

 Now lets get any updates for any other services that ROS may depend on.
 ```
 sudo apt update
+sudo apt upgrade
 ```
-Finally, lets install ROS, this will take a while
+Finally, lets install ROS, Windows may ask for administrator permissions during this.
+**THIS MAY TAKE LIKE 15 MINUTES**
 ```
 sudo apt install ros-melodic-desktop-full
 ```